Jacreator/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 21-reverse reverses a file
 The file 22-users_and_homes display users and it root directory The file 100-empty_casks display all empty files
+The file 101-gifs find all the gifs and display them according to some rules